 Another benefit of a cloud-based POS is the instant change in prices that it enables.
 You can also schedule when you want that to happen.
 For instance, you want to increase the rates of some of your dishes at peak hours at a particular season.
 You can now do that with the help of a cloud-based POS and schedule it for the occasions/day/season you want it to happen on.
 On the other hand, in traditional POS software, the users have to change the prices manually, and they can’t schedule it.

 A good cloud-based POS helps you with integrating all your historical data within an hour.
 The monthly sales and other reports could take a little more time due to an entirely different architecture of the new POS.

-A feature that you should look for in your ideal cloud POS is the independency to check a particular report or to use specific data.
+A feature that you should look for in your ideal cloud POS is the independence to check a particular report or to use specific data.
 In a traditional POS, obtaining data is a hasty task, since you’re dependent on someone else to extract it for you.
-A cloud-based POS, like POSist, would help you to check the data without anyone’s interference.
+A cloud-based POS, like Posist, would help you to check the data without anyone’s interference.

 v) Preserving Your Data During POS Migration